A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How many states still have ACA CO-OPs?

 Twenty-four states had CO-OP plans available in their exchanges starting in October 2013.
 But nearly all of them have since closed.
-As of 2024, there are just three CO-OPs still operational in five states:
+As of 2026, there are just two CO-OPs still operational in three states:

 • Community Health Options in Maine

-• Mountain Health CO-OP (Montana Health CO-OP) in Montana, Idaho, and Wyoming
+• Mountain Health CO-OP (Montana Health CO-OP) in Montana and Idaho

-CO-OPs were initially supposed to get $10 billion in grant money, but that ended up being changed to $6 billion in loans, with fairly short repayment timelines.
+CO-OPs were initially supposed to get $10 billion in federal grant money, but that was ultimately changed to $6 billion in loans, with fairly short repayment timelines.
 CO-OPs also fell victim to the risk corridors fiasco in far greater numbers than long-established health insurance companies.
-And the ACA’s risk adjustment program was also challenging for CO-OPs.
+And the ACA's risk adjustment program was also challenging for CO-OPs.

 Read more about CO-OP health insurance plans.